microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 It would be beneficial for the Suggestions UI to display additional context to the user.
 Consider a extension that provides some commands for the user, like a hypothetical "Docker" extension.
-The extension author might be able to give the commands simplified names, but also want to expoose a more detailed description of the commands to the user.
+The extension author might be able to give the commands simplified names, but also want to expose a more detailed description of the commands to the user.

 Or consider the Suggestions UI when invoked by [shell-driven autocompletion].